KB-EST/KB-EST/README.md

 - 👋 Hi, I’m @KB-EST
-- 👀 I’m interested in becoming a frontend deveoloper
+- 👀 I’m a frontend deveoloper
-- 🌱 I’m currently learning rect

 - 💞️ I’m looking to collaborate on with my fellow frontend developer